Zack Davisson

 “...a modern day Lafcadio Hearn is picking up this ghostly torch.
 Zack Davisson is the author, translator, and folklorist following in Hearn's footsteps.” - - Tofugu

-Zack Davisson is an award-winning writer, translator, and folklorist.
-He has played a significant role in making Japanese folklore, entertainment, and literature accessible to English-speaking audiences.
+Zack Davisson is an award-winning writer, translator, and lecturer.
+He played a significant role in making Japanese folklore, entertainment, and literature accessible to English-speaking audiences.

-Respected in both academic and popular culture circles for his knowledge of translation and cultural history, Davisson is a regular lecturer at universities, museums, and cultural institutes, as well as appearing on podcasts and at comic and anime conventions.
+Respected in both academic and popular culture circles, Davisson is a regular lecturer at universities, museums, and cultural institutes, as well as appearing on documentaries, podcasts, and at comic and anime conventions.
 He is on faculty at NYU in the Translation and Interpretations department.

 Current projects include ULTIMATE X-MEN for Marvel Comics, CAT + CRAZY for Dark Horse, and THE ART OF SHIGERU MIZUKI for Drawn and Quarterly.